yhabib/csi/computer-networks/routing-internet-structure/readme.md

 ### Questions

-* Sometimes nothing happense.
-It triggers the UDP request but no response??
+* Sometimes nothing happens.
+It triggers the initial PING but no response??
+* It gets stucked after the sixth hop
+* If I trigger traceroute some traffic comes in ?

 ### Resources